 Early Origins of the Bletcher family

-Somerset where they held a family seat as Lords of the Manor.
+The surname Bletcher was first found in Somerset where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1305 when Robert le Blacchere held estates in that shire.

 Early History of the Bletcher family